 LEAF is honored to receive this recognition from CNESI.
 A special Thanks goes to Mary Dank, retired Talahi teacher who brought the PAKRAT idea to St. Cloud, Sara Martini who serves as our PAKRAT district coordinator and the LEAF Board for providing ongoing support for the literacy goal of all students reading at grade-level by grade 3.

 A Learning Renaissance

 Supporting Science & Music in District 742Mark your calendar for Sunday, November 16th!
 This year's event will be bigger and better than ever.
 Enjoy food and wine tastings featuring the flavors of France, Italy and the Mediterranean, a live auction including pottery from Master Potter, Richard Bresnahan, a fund-a-need auction focusing on the music and science programs in District 742 and more!
 Learn more.

 Each year, LEAF awards supplemental funding to academic, activities, arts and athletic programming.
 Teachers, coaches and advisers submit grant applications for special projects twice during the academic year.
-Grants awarded this fall included funds for diverse projects including both elementary and secondary programs.
-Funds will help support athletic teams, academic teams, music, theater and visual arts activities.
+Grants awarded this spring included funds for projects including both elementary and secondary programs.
+Funds will help support academic projects, athletic teams, academic teams, music, theater and visual arts.